metareflection/poof/README.md

-# POOF: Prototype Object Orientation Functionally
+# Prototypes: Object Orientation, Functionally

-This directory contains a Racket Scribble document [`poof.scrbl`](poof.scrbl) that is simultaneously a printable document and a runnable library, that reconstructs the essence of Object-Oriented Programming (OOP) from the point of view of pure Functional Programming (FP) with dynamic or dependent types, using Scheme as the illustration language.
+This directory contains a Racket Scribble document [`poof.scrbl`](poof.scrbl), simultaneously a printable document and a runnable library, that reconstructs the essence of Object-Oriented Programming (OOP) from the point of view of pure Functional Programming (FP), with dynamic or dependent types, using Prototypes as the fundamental abstraction, and Scheme as the illustration language.

 The document was submitted to [OOPSLA 2021](https://2021.splashcon.org/track/splash-2021-oopsla).